adsabs/adsabs.github.io/_includes/_help/data_faq/_posts/conf_proc.md

 A long entry should continue on the next line(s) with no repetition of the percent sign and keying letter.
 All entries should be in ascii and there should be no tabs or control characters.
 Blank lines can delimit paragraphs in the abstract, but should not otherwise be present within a record.
 A title, author list, and page number are required.
 Other information such as author affiliation, links to online full-text, abstract text and references are strongly recommended as well.
 The more information that you can provide for each article, the better.
 This additional information will aid in searching and using advanced features in {{ include.site }}.

-This information can be submitted via email to {% if include.ads %}[ads@cfa.harvard.edu](mailto:ads@cfa.harvard.edu){% else %}[help@scixplorer.org](mailto:help@scixplorer.org) or placed on our anonymous ftp site, under [ftp://adsftp.harvard.edu/pub/Conf](ftp://adsftp.harvard.edu/pub/Conf).
+This information can be submitted via email to {% if include.ads %}[ads@cfa.harvard.edu](mailto:ads@cfa.harvard.edu){% else %}[help@scixplorer.org](mailto:help@scixplorer.org){% endif %} or placed on our anonymous ftp site, under [ftp://adsftp.harvard.edu/pub/Conf](ftp://adsftp.harvard.edu/pub/Conf).
 Please send us an email indicating when you have transferred things to us, so that we can include it in our database as soon as possible.
-Please send us an email so that we can include it in our database as soon as possible.{% endif %}

 ## Including Full-text Papers in {{ include.site }}

 It is possible for us to make the full-text of articles published in conference proceedings available via {{ include.site }} Article Service.
-This section describes the requirements and procedures to be followed in order to do that.ou arti
+This section describes the requirements and procedures to be followed in order to do that.

 **Note**: We do **not** publish original material that is not published elsewhere, since we are not a publisher.